 The ball should be placed in such a position where the sole of the club head touches the ground flatly.
 This technique allows the ball to be closer to the golfer with a short club and farther with a longer club.

-How Wide Should Your Stance Be in Your Setup
+How Wide Should Your Stance Be in Correct Golf Setup

 The position of a golfer's feet should be such that it is in coherence with the shot that they are playing.
 Longer clubs such as a driver require more distance between the golfer's feet.

-This is different from the setup while using shorter clubs such as a wedge or a short iron, in which case the distance between feet is comparatively lesser.
+This is different from the golf setup position while using shorter clubs such as a wedge or a short iron, in which case the distance between feet is comparatively lesser.

 Foot flaring is something that depends upon the discretion of the golfer.
 Some golfers prefer to have their feet flared.
 At the same time, others find it more convenient to maintain a perpendicular stance to the target line.
 This video will be helpful:

-Where Should You Align Your Feet at Address
+Where Should You Align Your Feet at Golf Address Position

 Alignment is the imaginary line that a golfer's feet should be on in specific relation to the target line.
 The stance line should be parallel to the target line if they are aiming for straight shots.